What Are TAFE Courses?

 The program also focuses on supporting students who need to develop foundational skills, such as language, literacy, and numeracy, before commencing their Certificate III course.
 The Certificate I and II qualifications that lead to Certificate III are also included in the program, making it easier for individuals to build up their skills and progress to higher-level qualifications.

-Skilling South Australia (SA)
+South Australia

 This Vocational Education and Training (VET) initiative offers a range of benefits, including funding for training, employment, and skills development.